It can be hard to know where to start when finding entry level jobs, there are many things to consider, from deciding

-It can be hard to know where to start when finding entry level jobs, there are many things to consider, from deciding

->

-> - Get Job Alert Emails
+- Get Job Alert Emails

->

-> When it comes to landing the perfect graduate job, having a good CV under your belt will be key to your success.
+When it comes to landing the perfect graduate job, having a good graduate CV will be key to your success.

->

-> To be in with a chance of getting an interview, you need to understand how to write a graduate CV - because it needs to be well-structured, reflective of your skills and experiences, tailored to the specific graduate jobs you’re applying to, and still be unique in some way.
+To be in with a chance of getting an interview, you need to understand how to write a graduate CV - because it needs to be well-structured, reflective of your skills and experiences, tailored to the specific graduate jobs you’re applying to, and still be unique in some way.

->

-> Read on to find out how to write a graduate CV – whatever your level of experience, and whichever type of role you are applying for.
+Read on to find out how to write a graduate CV – whatever your level of experience, and whichever type of role you are applying for.

->

-> Top tip for graduate CVs: That embarrassing email address you chose back in 2009?
+Top tip for graduate CVs: That embarrassing email address you chose back in 2009?
 It doesn’t belong on your CV, and should be kept only for private use.
 It will only take 5 minutes of your time to set up a professional email address using a free provider – ideally, this will be your full name, with no nicknames, symbols or numbers.

->

-> Think of this section like a very short personal statement – 3 or 4 sentences that you can really personalise, to capture the attention of an employer and help them to understand in the first few seconds of reading your CV what makes you, you.
+Think of this section like a very short personal statement – 3 or 4 sentences that you can really personalise, to capture the attention of an employer and help them to understand in the first few seconds of reading your CV what makes you, you.

->

-> Top tip for graduate CVs: It’s acceptable to write your personal statement in either the 1st or the 3rd person – ‘A recent graduate seeking…’ or ‘I am a recent graduate seeking…’.
+Top tip for graduate CVs: It’s acceptable to write your personal statement in either the 1st or the 3rd person – ‘A recent graduate seeking…’ or ‘I am a recent graduate seeking…’.
 Both have their own benefits (one is more objective, the other more personal), and it doesn’t really matter which one you choose, as long as you remain consistent throughout.

->

-> Many candidates searching for graduate jobs make the mistake of just listing their university and degree qualification – but you can also include details of projects you worked on, modules or courses you studied, and specific skills you obtained.
+Many candidates searching for graduate jobs make the mistake of just listing their university and degree qualification – but you can also include details of projects you worked on, modules or courses you studied, and specific skills you obtained.